cynthiasystems/CynthiaMachineLearning/CONTRIBUTING.md

-# Contributing to Cynthia Java Client
+# Contributing to Cynthia Machine Learning

 Thank you for your interest in contributing to the Cynthia Java Client!
 We appreciate your effort and look forward to collaborating with you to improve the project.
 The following guidelines will help you understand the contribution